Villa Park Dethatching Lawn Services

 Understanding Thatch Buildup in Villa Park’s Heavy Clay Soils

-- Water ponding after light rain
+- Water ponding after rain due to poor infiltration

 - Thinning turf despite fertilization

-- Moss growth in shaded areas
+- Moss growth in shaded, moist areas

 Villa Park Environmental Commission Requirements for Dethatching Near Wetlands & Protected Areas

-- Erosion control blankets on slopes over 10-15%
+- Erosion control (mulching, temporary seeding, blankets on slopes)

 Villa Park GREEN Commission

-20 S. Ardmore Avenue, Villa Park, IL 60181
+20 S Ardmore Ave, Villa Park, IL 60181

 Phone: (630) 834-8500